chloequinto/COVID-19-LSTM/README.md

 ### Discussion
 Originally located at [a different repository](https://github.com/dangural/CPE-695-Final-Project) for my ***CPE 695 Applied Machine Learning*** final project.
 This project analyzes not only COVID-19, but also SARS, H1N1, MERS, and Ebola.
 Check out the preliminary work.

-This repo extends the work and focuses on more on COVID-19 as there are more datasets.
+This repo extends the work and focuses on more on COVID-19 as there are more data points.

 ### Abstract
 Due to the recent novel COVID-19 pandemic, there is a strong motivation to forecast or predict the number of confirmed cases for each geographic location.
 Forecasts based on statistical and mathematical models are imperative in finding the best interventions to limit the spread of the COVID-19 from human to human.
 This study is intended to utilize Long Short Term Memory (LSTM).
 LSTM constitutes the best example of a successful learning of order dependence in sequence prediction problems.
 Several types of LSTM were applied on the COVID-19 data set to in order predict  how many  cases  of  each  virus  will  spread  within the US.